hassan-mohagheghian/order_management_ddd_ca/README.md

 User management has not been implemented yet. but as an start follow below steps to create user:

-    - for login to admin panel: use admin user with similar for pass.
+    - for login to admin panel: use admin user with similar words for username and pass.
-    - two groups created: manager and user
+    - two groups created: **manager** and **customer**
-    - two user created (admin, customer) and moved to respectively groups:
+    - two user created (manager, customer) and moved to respectively group.
-    - you can add another user and assign them in any of manager or customer group
+    - you can add another user and assign them in any of manager or customer group.
+    - to work with rest API endpoint use user's Tokens.
+    -

 ## Project Structure

-    ```bash
     root/
     ├── src/
     │    └── order_app/